FAQ

 What platforms does Krust support?

-macOS 15 (Sequoia) or later, Apple Silicon and Intel.
-Windows and Linux coming April 2026.
+macOS 14 (Sonoma) or later, Apple Silicon and Intel.

 How does Krust connect to my cluster?

-Reads your existing ~/.kube/config (or KUBECONFIG env var).
-No agents, no cloud accounts.
+Reads your existing ~/.kube/config (or KUBECONFIG env var when available to the app environment).
+No agents, no sidecars, and no cloud account requirement.

 Does Krust collect telemetry?